 No attempt was made to further disassemble the trigger assembly and

 breechblock assembly.
-Disassembling the trigger assembly should be straight
+Disassembling the trigger assembly should be

-the breechblock assembly could be a bit tricky due
+the hammer into the breechblock assembly could be a bit tricky due

 To reassemble everything, follow the above directions in reverse

 order and see the following notes:

-• When installing the large pins (2) and (27) you may not feel or hear the
+• When installing the large pins (2) and (27) you may not feel or

-evenly out both sides of the receiver.
+until they protrude evenly out both sides of the receiver.

-• When installing the trigger assembly, be sure the extractor lever spring
+• When installing the trigger assembly, be sure the extractor

-compress the spring below the trigger assembly
+receiver upside down, compress the spring below the trigger assembly

 as the assembly is lowered in place and the trigger plate pin (21) is

 With its large forearm, no safety, able to accept a palm rest, tang

 sight and other attachments, the rifle is clearly designed to be a

 target rifle.
 Unfortunately, due to its internal hammer it’s not legal

-and weight (around 9lbs or more depending on
+and weight (around 9lbs or more depending on installed sights) it’s

-field, squirrel or rabbit hunting.
+squirrel or rabbit hunting.
 But each time I pick it up and admire it, it

 “grows on me”.
 It’s a “keeper”.